🧬

 Common inquiries about the breed

-Is the Braque Saint-Germain suitable for apartment living?
+Is the Braque Saint-Germain a good family dog?

-Yes, they are known for their gentle and patient temperament, making them excellent companions for children.
+Yes, they are known for their gentle and affectionate nature, making them excellent companions for active families.

-They are generally healthy, but like all large breeds, they should be screened for hip dysplasia.
+Generally, they are a robust breed, but like all large-to-medium pointers, they should be screened for hip dysplasia.

 🔗